CRYTEK-CRYENGINE/CRYENGINE/README.md

 ## Building
-In order to compile, you will need to download some third party SDKs.
-They can be downloaded by running the *download_sdks.py* script.
+In order to compile, you will need to download some third party SDKs (~750Mb).
+They will be solved automatically by cmake.
-Or on Windows, the *download_sdks.exe* can be used alternatively.

 CMake must be used to compile the engine, see [here](http://docs.cryengine.com/display/CEPROG/CMake) for more information.